 We Guide You Through the Colorado Court Process

 Whether you have been arrested or charged for a crime, there is often uncertainty of what happens next or what to expect.
-At the law office of Philip M. Smith, Attorney at Law, I use my almost 30 years of legal experience, 16 years as a district attorney, to help clients understand the criminal court process and what they can expect based on the charges against them.
+At the law office of Philip M. Smith, Attorney at Law, I use my over 35 years of legal experience, 16 years as a district attorney, to help clients understand the criminal court process and what they can expect based on the charges against them.

 Philip M. Smith • Attorney • Denver, Colorado